-It helps to consider perspective when considering purpose.
-I’ll break purpose down into 4 groups, for this: critters, fungi, trees and people.
+It helps to consider perspective when considering the purpose.
+I’ll break their purpose down into 4 groups, for this: critters, fungi, trees, and people.
 Critters first, because their relationship with cicadas is the easiest to explain.

 The cicada’s purpose in terms of critters: